tocalabs/toca-docs/src/common/datetime_format.md

 # Custom DateTime Formats

-**Custom DateTime format strings** in allow you to define exactly how a `DateTime` value is represented as a string.
+Custom DateTime format strings allow you to define exactly how a `DateTime` value is represented as a string.
 They are composed of format specifiers that represent various parts of a date and time, such as year, month, day, hour, minute, and second.

 Examples of commonly used format specifiers: